Geeksltd/GCop/Rules/GCop690.md

 ## Rule description

 Human brain can understand positive expressions and statements faster than negative ones.
-To improve code readability its better to check for null rather than negative HasValue.
+To improve code readability it’s better to check for null rather than negative `HasValue`.

 ## Example